Mount Parnassus: Etymology

+There is a significant gap in the proto-history of the name Parnassos.
+Mycenaean Greek settlements were abundant to the south and east of the mount, and yet the name remains unattested in what is known of their language, Mycenaean Greek, written in Linear B script.

-The philologist Leonard Robert Palmer suggested that Parnassus is a name derived from Luwian language, one of the Anatolian languages.
+The philologist Leonard Robert Palmer suggested that Parnassus is a name derived from the Luwian language, one of the Anatolian languages.
 In his view, the name derives from parnassas, the possessive adjective of the Luwian word parna meaning house, or specifically temple, so the name effectively means the mountain of the house of the god.
 Such a derivation, being consistent with the reputation of the mountain as being a holy one, where the power of divinity is manifested, has always been considered a strong one, even by critics of the theory.
 Palmer goes on to postulate that some pre-Greek people were Anatolian, perhaps from an earlier wave of conquest, and that their country and facilities were taken by the proto-Greeks.

 The consistency, however, ends there.
 With regard to a possible preponderance of the evidence, this one word remains an isolate.
 There is no historical or archaeological evidence to tie the name to an Anatolian presence.
 G. Mylonas, reviewing the possibilities, found nothing at all to tie the archaeology around the mountain to anything Anatolian, and although a probable Cretan connection has been detected, there is nothing to tie the Cretans to the Luwians.
 Linear A, the script of the Minoans, as the Cretans have been called, remains yet undeciphered.
 In summary, the ethnicity of the pre-Greek people or peoples, after many decades of scholarship, remains unknown, and there is yet no explanation of how and when this mountain was named with a Luwian name.